 Another crucial aspect of shoes intended for running long distances in is their breathability.
 The Free RN Distance handles this expertly with Nike’s patented single-layer knit upper.
 This lightweight and thin component keep the wearer’s foot cool and dry, even on long and exhausting outings.
 Satisfied customers have commented that in addition to having excellent airflow through the upper, the amount of foam and rubber under the foot helps by avoiding an increase in the Free RN Distance’s internal temperature.
 This design factor directly correlates with the wearer’s ability to run freely and with confidence.

-Runners were floored at the level of comfort these long-distance running shoes were able to deliver.
+Runners have floored at the level of comfort these long-distance running shoes were able to deliver.
 The upper portion, in particular, delivers a feeling reminiscent of soft cloth across the foot, a drastic departure from the common constricting and unforgiving latch-like feel experienced in many other lightweight running shoes.
 Nike was smart to implement a single piece of knit upper material that snaps over the foot.
 Despite being a very simple approach to providing comfort, slight changes in the positioning of the FlyWire laces work with the rest of the shoe beautifully.
 Even runners with chronic knee

 and joint discomfort felt a noticeable difference while wearing the Nike Free RN Distance.

-Style is a corner of the footwear market that Nike has been on top of for as long as most runners can remember.
+The style is a corner of the footwear market that Nike has been on top of for as long as most runners can remember.
 While most companies have a tough time designing a minimalist and lightweight shoe

 that stands out from the crowd, Nike has no problem with this task as they consistently deliver good-looking and well thought-out shoes at a rate that makes it look easy.
 Whether it comes in the beautiful crimson red color scheme or the futuristic gamma blue, there is no mistaking these shoes for anything other than a quality Nike product.
 On the other end of the spectrum, runners who prefer a more low-key approach will appreciate the black, white, and gray color scheme options.